morrownr/8821au-20210708/Monitor_Mode - Realtek.md

 ### Disable interfering processes

-Option 1, recommended for Kali and Raspberry Pi OS.
+Option 1
 ```
 sudo airmon-ng check kill
 ```

-Option 2, another way that works for me on Linux Mint and Ubuntu:
+Option 2, another way that works for me on Linux Mint:

-Note: I use multiple wifi adapters in my system and I need to stay connected to the internet while testing.
-This option works well for me and allows me to stay connected by allowing Network Manager to continue managing <wlan1>
+Note: I use multiple wifi adapters in my systems and I need to stay connected to the internet while testing.
+This option works well for me and allows me to stay connected by allowing Network Manager to continue managing interfaces that are not marked as unmanaged.
-while <wlan0> is used for monitor mode.

 Ensure Network Manager doesn't cause problems
 ```